Prodddigy/PythonProject/README.md

 # PythonProject
 Calculator
-"This project serves as a simple calculation software for calculations have fun!"
+#"This project serves as a simple calculation software for calculations have fun!"

-"Instructions:"
+#"Instructions:"
-"Press number from 0-9 and press a desired calculation: +, -, /, *; and then choose second number for the equation.\n" "Finally press " = " button to show the result."
+"Press number from 0-9 and press a desired calculation: +, -, /, *; and then choose second number for the equation."
+"Finally press " = " button to show the result."
 "Starting from Top left corner:"
 "M+: this action adds the currently seen result in memory and is later shown on the left side corner."